 Fueling & Resource Management

-While we have been testing out different fueling strategies throughout our training, we quickly discover that our bodies respond differently at altitude.
+While testing different fueling strategies throughout our training, we quickly discover that our bodies respond differently at altitude.
 We need more water to stay hydrated at altitude.
-The dry climate compounds this issue by quickly whicking away our sweat so we don’t have the same feedback cycle as we become dehydrated.
+The dry climate compounds this issue by quickly wicking away our sweat so we don’t have the same feedback cycle as we become dehydrated.

 Practical